Although cute, these herbivores can become a nuisance by establishing burrows

 Photo of groundhog path under customer's deck

-the deck of our customer in Sussex County, New
+These pictures illustrate groundhog damage around the deck of our customer in Sussex County, New

-entrances under the front porch of this residence, and
+Jersey.
+This groundhog has established four entrances under the front porch of this residence, and it's

-it's burrow is against the foundation of the structure.
+burrow is against the foundation of the structure.
+Garden State Wildlife Control provides groundhog

-exclusion methods which will prevent future
+methods which will prevent future groundhog damage.

-Garden State Wildlife Control does not use
+Garden State Wildlife Control does not use chemicals or poisons for groundhog trapping and removal.
+We

-relocation according to New Jersey state guidelines.
+use only humane, live removal and relocation according to New Jersey state guidelines.

 Winter image of previous year's groundhog trail, looking downhill.